maximinjoshua/newsrecommendationsystem/README.md

 Design and implement a real-time news recommendation system that recommends news articles by running a similarity search between an user's preference profile and raw text embeddings of news articles

 ## Architecture
-The application architecture can be demonstrated better when divided into the following parts: Data Ingestion Pipeline and The Recommendation System.
+The application architecture can be demonstrated better when divided it is into the following parts: Data Ingestion Pipeline and The Recommendation System.

 ### Data Ingestion Pipeline